GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/09.781-790/03.Leave-the-Rest-to-God/docs.md

 ---
+title: |
-title: 783.
-Leave the Rest to God
+    783. Leave the Rest to God - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 783.
+Leave the Rest to God.
+He who seeks the truth, and trembles At the dangers he must brave, Merits not the name of Freeman; He at best is but a slave.
+    keywords:  |
-    keywords: Christ in Song, Leave the Rest to God, He who seeks the truth, and trembles,
+        Christ in Song, adventhymnals, advent hymnals, Leave the Rest to God, He who seeks the truth, and trembles.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 783. LEAVE THE REST TO GOD
+####  Christ in Song,

 ```txt
 1.